WanderBernardo/ArtificialIntelligence_OpenAi_InsightSellReports/README.md

 Free:
 - Not possible personalize and share promt creaded
 - No save prompt
+- Analycs fast and indivudual

 Pay:
 - Possible use of the biggest base of data
 - Save prompt
 - Possible personalize and share promt creaded
+- Pre-configuration insights of prompts
+-